-Harriet's work includes defending claims against financial professionals, including financial advisers, mortgage and insurance brokers, accountants, actuaries and pension benefits consultants, trustees and corporate directors.
-Most claims are brought in Great Britain, but some involve Offshore (mainly Channel Islands) and European jurisdictions.
+Harriet's work includes defending claims against financial professionals, including financial advisers, portal and platform providers, stockbrokers, mortgage and insurance brokers, accountants, actuaries and pension benefits consultants, trustees and corporate directors.
+Most claims are brought in England & Wales, but Harriet defends claims brought to the Financial Ombudsman Service from all UK jurisdictions and some claims involve Offshore (mainly Channel Islands) and European jurisdictions.

-Recent/current cases include defending a firm of accountants against a claim by shareholders in relation to a failed dragon investment, defending corporate trustees in relation to allegedly negligent advice about domicile in the context of the creation of a series of family trusts and defending corporate directors against a claim by liquidators relating to mismanagement of a company.
+Recent/current cases include defending a firm of accountants against a claim by shareholders in relation to a failed dragon investment, defending corporate trustees in relation to allegedly negligent advice about domicile in the context of the creation of a series of family trusts and defending corporate directors against a claim by liquidators relating to the mismanagement of a company.
+Harriet is also defending a very large number of claims brought against a portal relating to the procedures used to determine appropriateness under COBS10/10A.

 Harriet represented the successful defendant in the leading case of Andrews v SBJ Benefit Consultants Ltd , which clarified complainants’ rights relating to the acceptance of FOS awards.